SniC/hotchocolate-delegate-variable-error/README.md

 ```

-## What was expected:
+## What was expected
-The following response
+The following response was expected:

 ```json
 {